TayChris92/ExpressAPI/README.md

 would want to stick with using SQL but I did find that switching from mysql to an sqlite database took almost no time at all using sequelize.
 For my next project I will focus on developing without an ORM just to sharpen my SQL skills.

 My experience with node has been positive so far.
-When comparing it to Java, I can see how some people would consider Java to include a lot of boilerplate code.
-The entire Node project itself actually has very little code(including my data model and route configs) and I can definitely see myself continuing to use node for future projects.
+When comparing it to Java, I can see how some people would consider Java tooThe entire Node project itself actually has very little code(including my data model and route configs).
+I can definitely see myself continuing to use node for future projects as I seem to click with the syntax better than Java.
+The package manager is definitely very helpful as well.